kdbinsidebrains/site/_features/05-editor.md

 ![editorDocsSystem](/assets/images/features/editor/editorDocsSystem.png)

-Documentations for system functions are supported manually and hardcoded in the plugin.
+The documentation for system functions is supported manually and hardcoded in the plugin.
 If something is wrong - let us know.
 {: .notice--info}